 Network locations were first introduced in Windows Vista.
-At that time, they somehow managed to feel half-baked and confusing to users.
+At that time, they felt half-baked and confusing to users.
 They were improved in Windows 7 and later on in Windows 8.
 Now they have a simple implementation and they are a very useful way to manage network connections and network sharing.
-Let’s learn together what they are, how they work and why they are useful.
+Let’s learn together what they are, how they work in all modern versions of Windows and why they are useful:

-Each time you connect to a new network, Windows will ask you to assign a network profile.
+Each time you connect to a new network, Windows asks you to assign a network profile (in Windows 7) or whether you want to make your computer discoverable on the network (in Windows 10).
 With this choice, you set the network and sharing settings that are appropriate for that network connection.
 This help you maintain the security of your system and turn on network and sharing features only when they are useful to you.

 Windows 7 allows you to choose between three types of profiles/network locations: